Rep. Lauren Underwood, Jim Oberweis locked in neck-and-neck race in 14th District

 "She has voted 100% of the time with Nancy Pelosi," he said.
 "That's not right for our district."

-On Monday Oberweis, who had been endorsed by President Trump, took the stage at the president's rally in Kenosha.
+On Monday, Oberweis, who had been endorsed by Trump, took the stage at the president's rally in Kenosha.

 Oberweis also said he hopes there is unity after the election, and claimed many of his campaign signs were defaced or removed.
 He said he hoped the country could move forward together regardless of who wins.

-Underwood decried the division and hatred she sees fostered in our country.
+Underwood decried the division and hatred she sees fostered in the U.S.

-Both former president Barack Obama and Democratic candidate Joe Biden have endorsed Underwood, who will be hosting a virtual gathering for her campaign.
-Oberweis will hold a more traditional event at a hotel in Aurora.
+Both former President Barack Obama and Democratic candidate Joe Biden have endorsed Underwood, who hosted a virtual gathering for her campaign.
+Oberweis held a more traditional event at a hotel in Aurora.

+Underwood raised more than $7 million during her campaign, while Oberweis raised about $2.5 million.

+The 14th District covers portions of seven different counties and typically leans Republican.